Duckjaniels/Giveaway_website/README.md

 Te main purpose of the project is creacting a virtual place where everyone can give away unnecessary things to trusted institutions.

-Project is a website, with simple form which will make it easier for user to give away things.
+Project is a website, with simple form which will make it easier for user to give things away.

 ## Table of Contents